 The main difference I think is that you can view your work from all angles; when painting or drawing in real life, you have to suggest 3D, in VR you’re actually working in 3D, which makes it far more easier, if you get into the habit of walking around your work constantly.

 Viewing different pieces of Tilt Brush art, I noticed that a lot of users still act like they were drawing in 2D.
 I made the same mistake myself; my first works of art looked more like 2D than 3D.
 It’s a process of learning, experimenting and adapting, which takes some time.

 I also noticed that when working in virtual reality the size of the objects you are “drawing” is much bigger than you would draw in 2D.
 In 2D you are limited to the size of your paper or your canvas, the room you’re in, all kinds of limitations.
 If you discover any errors in your work, it takes more time to correct them, sometimes it’s even impossible.
-Working in VR allows you to pass beyond those limitations: I’m working on mostly life-size models now, which I can save in various stages during the process of creating something.
+Working in VR allows you to pass beyond those limitations: I’m working on mostly massive life-size models now, which I can save in various stages during the process of creating something.
 If something goes wrong, I can revert back to the previous version with a push of the button on my controller ( my pencils, brushes ).
 I don’t have to start all over again.

 Drawing or sculpting somewthing in VR can take very little time.
 It would have taken days or even weeks to do the same in 2D, not to mention the size of the object.
 If you put on your VR-glasses you‘ll be able to walk around or through the object, because it can be very large, stretching stretching over several hundreds of feet.
 This would be almost impossible to achieve in 2D.
 ‘Old fashioned’ drawing and painting has changed into a fascinating combination of sculpture, drawing and painting, which demands a totally different way of working with virtual materials.
-Imagine you could combine this with 3D-printing as well!
-This is happening as we speak.

 The near future